 1.1 Course Number: PY101

 1.2Contact Hours: 3-1-0 Credits:11

 1.3 Semester-offered: 1st Year - Odd

 1.4 Prerequisite: Class 10th level Physics and Mathematics

 1.5 Syllabus Committee Members: Dr. Shikha Dwivedi & Dr. Nimisha Raghuvanshi

-- i) Physics is the mother of all engineering disciplines hence students must have a fundamental understanding of the topic in order to grasp their core engineering subjects more readily.
-As a result, while reviewing the curriculum, emphasis was placed on the concepts, laws, working equations, and basic notions of physics to assist students in studying the key courses. - ii) This will give a solid foundation for future self-development in order to cope with new advances.
-The study of physics encompasses a wide range of fascinating subjects, many of which have something to do with the materials and objects that surround us.
-It tries to provide a knowledge of this environment via both observation and behavior prediction of such items. - iii) The course material places a strong emphasis on the practical application of physical concepts and analysis in a variety of engineering and technological sectors. - iv) The course will assist diploma engineers in using fundamental ideas and principles to tackle complex engineering issues and comprehend various technology-based applications.
+i) Physics is the mother of all engineering disciplines hence students must have a fundamental understanding of the topic in order to grasp their core engineering diploma subjects more readily.
+As a result, while reviewing the curriculum, emphasis was placed on the concepts, laws, working equations, and basic notions of physics to assist students in studying the key courses.
+This will give a solid foundation for future self-development in order to cope with new advances.

+ii) The course material places a strong emphasis on the practical application of physical concepts and analysis in a variety of engineering and technological sectors.

+iii) The course will assist diploma engineers in using fundamental ideas and principles to tackle complex engineering issues and comprehend various technology-based applications.